-The Lincoln family “greets” you as you enter the Plaza outside the White House, the most popular photo op, especially since you’re allowed to take photos only in the Plaza and in Mrs. Lincoln’s Attic, the children’s dress-up and play room.
+Note: Photos are allowed only in the Plaza and in Mrs. Lincoln’s Attic, the children’s dress-up and play room.

 The shows are an absolute must to see.
 This is where you begin to see the real effects created by the museum designers.
 “Ghosts of the Library,” uses Holavision® to create the sensation of characters appearing and disappearing.
 In “Lincoln’s Eyes,” be prepared for a shaking seat, smoke and other effects used to fully engage you in the experience.

-You’ll feel the special effects incorporated into other exhibits, too, like the chill and the sound of pouring rain as you pass Mary Todd Lincoln mourning the loss of her second son and the somber mood in the scene of Lincoln lying in state in the Illinois State Capitol House Chamber.
+Feel the special effects incorporated into other exhibits, as well.
+Chilled air and the sound of pouring rain create sadness as Mary Todd Lincoln mourns the loss of her second son.
+Likewise, the scene of Lincoln lying in state in the Illinois State Capitol House Chamber creates a somber mood.

-Not all of the exhibits have special effects, because some of the artifacts stand on their own, artifacts like the casts made of Lincoln’s face and hands…
+However, not all of the exhibits have special effects.
+Some of the artifacts stand on their own, including the casts made of Lincoln’s face and hands…

 …or one just a few original handwritten copies of the Gettysburg Address.

-Before leaving the museum, if you have children with you, spend some time in Mrs. Lincoln’s Attic, where the kids can dress in period costume and play with toys popular in Lincoln’s day.
+Before leaving the museum, if you have children with you, spend some time in Mrs. Lincoln’s Attic.
+The kids can dress in period costume and play with toys popular in Lincoln’s day.
 Even if you don’t have kids, take a peek inside.
 If it’s a slow day, and you time it right, you may just be entertained by the staff.

 The Abraham Lincoln Presidential Museum is located at 212 N Sixth Street, Springfield, Illinois.
 Check the web site for hours and full pricing schedule.

 Thank you for reading Midwest Wanderer.
-If you enjoyed this post, enter your e-mail address below and click Subscribe.
-Be sure to click the link when you get the e-mail asking you to confirm.
+Don’t miss a post.
+Enter your e-mail address below and click Subscribe.
+We will notify you whenever we publish another post.
+Subscription is FREE.
+After subscribing, be sure to click the link when you get the e-mail asking you to confirm. – Connie